ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter16.md

 +++
-title = "IV.
-THE LAST DAYS OF MAKKHALI GOSĀLA " weight = 16
+title = "XV.
+CONCLUSION  "
+weight = 28
 date = "2019-05-12"

 +++

-The Six Disācaras

-Gosāla is Exposed by Mahāvira

-Gosāla Visits Mahāvīra

-Gosāla's Delirium Ayampula Visits Gosāla

-Gosāla's Repentance and Death

-The Date of Gosāla's Death

-The Name and Titles of Makkhali Gosāla
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX